 Beckett Card Grading was launched back in 1999 and remains among the top tier of today's card grading companies.

 In this piece, we review the history of Beckett Grading and explore some of the details of its different card grading options.

-If you were a hockey fan during the 1980s, you were lucky enough to witness some of the best hockey players ever to play the game.
+If you were a hockey fan during the 1980s, you were lucky enough to witness some of the best hockey players to ever play the game.

-Wayne Gretzky, Mark Messier, and of course the great Mario Lemieux, three players that often are discussed among the ten best hockey players of all time.
+Wayne Gretzky, Mark Messier, and of course, the great Mario Lemieux, three players that often are discussed among the ten best hockey players of all time.

 The Best Card Grading Companies: A Collector’s Survey

 Deal Or No Deal Groups – Don’t Take The Bait

 ‘Deal or No Deal’ groups have become quite popular on Facebook.
 One of my collector friends sent me his thoughts on the format, which I’ve published here.
 Note, if you’re a collector and would like to see your thoughts on our website, shoot me a line at firstname.lastname@example.org.